NicolasCardenasL/cosmos-landing-page/README.md

 ## Description

-This is a persona project of mine, it's about a visually atractive cosmos landing page with no functionality.
-It's available for use on computers, and cellphones.
+This is a persona project of mine, it's about a visually atractive cosmos landing page with no functionality (zero-javascript).
+It's available for use on computers and cellphones.

 ## Getting Started

-### Dependencies
+###Dependencies

 * NodeJS
 * pnpm